 This protection is a sound investment if you have purchased your vehicle without taking out comprehensive coverage with the manufacturer.
 This is one of the types of coverage designed to protect you in the event of an unexpected disaster that can put you in a bad financial situation.
 Gap coverage can help you pay off your loan in full in the event that it gets totaled—even if your insurance payout eventually ends up falling short.

 In comparison to comprehensive and collision coverages (such as agreed value or extended warranty), RV gap insurance is more of a misunderstood type of coverage; but is one that can offer a big amount of protection for a small fee.
 It’s not hard to see why so many owners prefer to purchase gap insurance if you look at the total cost of a regular motorhome or RV plus the interest that may be tacked onto financing it.

 How Do I Get Gap Insurance?

-Surprising to many people, most insurance companies do not mention gap insurance to customers who may be shopping for a new motor home.
+Surprising to many people, most insurance companies do not mention gap insurance to customers who may be shopping for a new motor home—even if the insurance companies themselves offer it.
 If you decide you want or need this coverage for your RV, it’s best to ask your insurance agent about it before you sign on the dotted line.
 While an insurance agent does not necessarily have to offer gap insurance to customers, they are required to sell it to you if you make the request.